Applying for Housing

 - Waiting list update – Every other Friday.
 These updates are typically sent out close to 5 PM so we can accomplish as much administrative processing of cancellations and offers before providing an update.
 Numerous factors impact the waiting list offers, including gender, ADA accommodation, etc.

 It is critical that you check your Eagle e-mail daily.
-If you have a smartphone, we highly recommend connecting your Eagle e-mail to a mail application that provides notifications when emails are received (ITS provides instructions for how to set this up online at https://fgcu.zendesk.com/hc/en-us/articles/360039871951-Accessing-your-FGCU-email-on-a-mobile-device).
+If you have a smartphone, we highly recommend connecting your Eagle e-mail to a mail application that provides notifications when emails are received (instructions for how to set this up can be found on the ITS website).

-If residents are no longer interested in on-campus housing and do not want to be on the waiting list or do not plan to attend FGCU, please complete the on-line cancellation form by logging into the Housing Web Portal and clicking on the Cancellation Request Form link on the application summary page.
+If residents are no longer interested in on-campus housing and do not want to be on the waiting list or do not plan to attend FGCU, please complete the online cancellation form by logging into the Housing Portal and clicking on the Cancellation Request Form link on the Resident Resources page.
 Notifying another office at FGCU of your plans does not constitute a request for cancellation of your Housing Agreement.
 Students may cancel the Housing Agreement prior to assignment without an approved reason and without financial penalty.

 Some applicants will not be able to get on-campus housing, so we recommend that all applicants consider alternative housing arrangements by researching off-campus housing options.
 There are off-campus housing options available close to the FGCU campus.
 There are many apartments, houses, and townhouses that cater to students, some of which are within walking distance of our campus.
 Here are a few resources you can use to find off-campus housing options: